labex-labs/open-source-labs/python/python-mastery/lab-ex2-5-make-a-custom-container/en/step5.md

 # Enhancing the Custom Container for Slicing

-Our custom container works well for accessing individual records, but there's a problem with slicing.
-When you try to take a slice of our container, it doesn't return what you would expect.
+Our custom container is great for accessing individual records.
+However, there's an issue when it comes to slicing.
+When you attempt to take a slice of our container, the result isn't what you'd typically expect.

+Let's understand why this happens.
+In Python, slicing is a common operation used to extract a portion of a sequence.
+But for our custom container, Python doesn't know how to create a new `RideData` object with just the sliced data.
+Instead, it creates a list containing the results of calling `__getitem__` for each index in the slice.

 1. Let's test slicing in the Python shell: